 You don’t need to store the cake in the fridge – room temperature or a cool pantry during hot summer months works perfectly.

 And… there you go, friends!
-A simple lemon drizzle cake that’s chock-full of delicious lemony flavour, as well as moist, beautiful and… yes, absolutely perfect.
+A simple gluten free lemon drizzle cake that’s chock-full of delicious lemony flavour, as well as moist, beautiful and… yes, absolutely perfect.

 For lemon loaf cake: